intel/rohd-hcl/doc/components/multiplier.md

 - The type of `ParallelPrefix` tree used in the final `ParallelPrefixAdder` (default Kogge-Stone).
 - `ppGen` parameter: the type of `PartialProductGenerator` to use which has derived classes for different styles of sign extension.
 In some cases this adds an extra row to hold a sign bit (default `PartialProductGeneratorCompactRectSignExtension`).
 - `signedMultiplicand` parameter: whether the multiplicand (first arg) should be treated as signed (2s complement) or unsigned
-- `signedMultiplier` parameter: whether the multiplier (second arg) should be treated as signed (2s complement) or unsigned
+- `signedMultiplier` parameter: whether the multiplier (second arg) should be treated as signed (twos' complement) or unsigned
-- `signedAddend` parameter: whether the addend (third arg) should be treated as signed (2s complement) or unsigned
+- `signedAddend` parameter: whether the addend (third arg) should be treated as signed (twos' complement) or unsigned
 - An optional `selectSignedMultiplicand` control signal which overrides the `signedMultiplicand` parameter allowing for runtime control of signed or unsigned operation with the same hardware. `signedMultiplicand` must be false if using this control signal.
 - An optional `selectSignedMultiplier` control signal which overrides the `signedMultiplier` parameter allowing for runtime control of signed or unsigned operation with the same hardware. `signedMultiplier` must be false if using this control signal.
 - An optional `selectSignedAddend` control signal which overrides the `signedAddend` parameter allowing for runtime control of signed or unsigned operation with the same hardware. `signedAddend` must be false if using this control signal.